Pan Seared Salmon with Caper Herb Vinaigrette and French Lentil Salad

 - Prepare and Pan Sear the Salmon: Pat the salmon fillets dry (on both sides) with paper towels, and allow to come to room temperature slightly.
 Just before cooking, season both sides with kosher salt.

 - Preheat a large stainless steel skillet set over medium-high heat. *Avoid over-crowding the pan by cooking the fish in batches if necessary.
 Water should dance on the surface on it is ready.
-Add 1-2 tablespoons of avocado oil (or another high smoke-point cooking oil).
+Add 1 to 2 tablespoons of avocado oil (or another high smoke-point cooking oil).

 - Once the oil is shimmering, gently place the salmon fillets, skin-side down, into the skillet.
 Reduce the heat slightly.
-Press the fillets down in the pan with a flat heatproof fish or other spatula for the first 10 seconds of cooking or so – this will prevent the salmon skin from curling as it cooks.
-Contine cooking the salmon, skin-side down, until the flesh is cooked roughly 3/4 of the way up teh fillet, and the skin is crispy and rendered.
+Press the fillets down in the pan with a flat heatproof fish spatula for the first 10 seconds of cooking or so – this will prevent the salmon skin from curling as it cooks.
+Contine cooking the salmon, skin-side down, until the flesh is cooked roughly ¾ of the way up the fillet, and the skin is crispy and rendered.
 If the fish is sticking, it is most likely not ready to be flipped.
-Flip the salmon fillets and cook briefly for 10 seconds or so on the fesh side or until an instant thermometer inserted in center of fillets reads between 120 (medium rare) degrees Fahrenheit.
+Flip the salmon fillets and cook briefly for 10 seconds or so on the fesh side or until an instant thermometer inserted in center of fillets reads between 120°F degrees (medium rare).

 - Transfer to a plate, skin side up, and lightly sprinkle with kosher salt.
 Allow to rest for a minute or two as you assemble the dishes.